Wall20k/youth-mental-health-wa/README.md

 2. **Expand insurance outreach in high-Hispanic communities** — The correlation between Hispanic population share and youth uninsured rates suggests language and documentation barriers to enrollment, not necessarily lack of program eligibility.
 Bilingual navigators and community-based enrollment drives should be prioritized in Adams, Franklin, Grant, and Yakima counties.

-3. **Use clustering to inform prioritization** — The three risk profiles identified by K-means can serve as one structured input for tiered resource allocation, alongside local context and service data: higher-risk counties may benefit from intensive, targeted intervention; mixed counties from targeted support; and lower-risk counties from maintenance funding.
+3. **Use clustering to inform prioritization** — The three WA risk profiles (K-means) and four national clusters (hierarchical) can serve as structured inputs for tiered resource allocation: higher-risk counties may benefit from intensive, targeted intervention; mixed counties from targeted support; and lower-risk counties from maintenance funding.

 4. **Invest in rural infrastructure** — The consistent rural disadvantage across providers, poverty, and insurance coverage reflects systemic underinvestment.
 Broadband expansion for telehealth, loan forgiveness for rural mental health professionals, and mobile crisis teams would help address structural barriers.

 5. **Address the caregiver access gap** — With 70.6% of families reporting difficulty and a 15.6-point gap above the national average, Washington would benefit from systemic reforms: shorter wait times, expanded telehealth, streamlined referral pathways, and family navigators to reduce the burden of accessing care.

 6. **Prioritize child maltreatment prevention in high-poverty counties** — Yakima, Ferry, and Okanogan should receive targeted family support services, as maltreatment rates track poverty at r = 0.90.

+7. **Address housing insecurity and food insecurity as mental health interventions** — The ML models identify housing insecurity as the single strongest national predictor of mental distress (Random Forest importance = 0.296, Logistic Regression food insecurity OR = 6.01).
+Programs that stabilize housing and reduce food insecurity may have downstream effects on mental health outcomes, particularly in the 14 WA counties classified as high-risk nationally.

+8. **Focus on the 14 high-risk WA counties identified by national ML benchmarking** — Whitman, Cowlitz, Grays Harbor, Adams, Clark, Pierce, Kittitas, Whatcom, Grant, Lewis, Yakima, Franklin, Spokane, and Ferry all exceed the national median for mental distress.
+These counties share health profiles with the most distressed counties in the country and should be prioritized for comprehensive intervention that addresses multiple co-occurring risk factors rather than single-issue programs.

 ---